8Leer8/Energy-Consumption-Model-Training/README.md

 ## Project Overview

 The Energy Consumption Prediction System is a web application that uses machine learning to predict building energy consumption based on various environmental and usage factors.
 The system provides accurate forecasts and insights to help users optimize their energy usage and reduce costs.
+Built with Django and modern web technologies, it offers an intuitive interface for both individual users and businesses to make data-driven energy management decisions.

 ## Technical Architecture